 The Async Illusion

-While your block component can inherit from AsyncBlockComponent and implement an InvokeComponentAsync method, the way these blocks are typically rendered in Optimizely is via Html.PropertyFor(m => m.MyContentArea).
+Your block component can inherit from AsyncBlockComponent and implement an InvokeComponentAsync method.
+However, the way blocks are typically rendered in Optimizely is via Html.PropertyFor(m => m.MyContentArea).

 Under the Hood: GetAwaiter().GetResult()